tobutridaz/snxcopytrader/mirrortrader.md

 **Mirror trading contract** This contract acts as an intermediary between the mirror trader and the trade execution node.

 **Trade execution node** This will allow an independent node operator to execute the trade function in the mirror trading contract when trade conditions are met.
-The node by default will watch for exdecuted trade transactions of the mirrored trader.
+The node by default will watch for executed trade transactions of the mirrored trader.

 **Javascript mirror trader library** To provide developer tooling for both the official and unofficial Synthetix exchanges interfaces.
 A frontend JS GUI will be built for the use by the mirror traders.